-Optional: I wanted to have the main stem go along the branch and down to the pot to resemble a living topiary, but the stems from my greenery were not long enough, so I pieced it and secure it with some more florist’s wire.
-The stem is what makes it look like it is real and living.
+Optional: I wanted to have the main stem go along the branch and down into the pot to resemble a living topiary, but the stems from my greenery were not long enough.
+To make it happen, I pieced it and secured it with some more florist’s wire.
+The stem is what makes it look like the topiary is real and living.

 6. Shape the top into a rounder shape using scissors.

 Now I have updated, natural looking topiaries for my kitchen that don’t need watering and that even I can’t kill.